PierreBresson/minimal-calendar/README.md

 # 2018 Minimal Calendar
 For sketch, using inter UI font.
+Available in English and French.